trampgeek/moodle-qtype_coderunner/README.md

     diagram; the template code evaluates the correctness of the supplied automaton.

+## Template parameters

+NOTE: this functionality is still experimental and might change.

+It is sometimes necessary to make quite small changes to a template over many different questions.
+For example, you might want to use the *pylint* question type above but change the maximum allowable length of a function in different questions.
+Customising the template for each such question has the disadvantage that your derived questions no longer inherit from the original prototype, so that if you wish to alter the prototype you will also need to find and modify all the derived questions, too.

+In such cases a better approach may be to use template parameters.

+If the *+Show more* link on the Coderunner question type panel in the question authoring form is clicked, some extra controls appear.
+One of these is *Template parameters*.
+This can be set to a JSON-encoded record containing definitions of variables that can be used by the template engine to perform local per-question customisation of the template.

+For example, the *pylint* template might cater for passing extra parameters to pylint via a parameter 'pylintoptions', using template code like:

+    pylint_opts = []
+    {% for option in QUESTION.parameters.pylintoptions %}
+    pylint_opts.append('{{option}}')
+    {% endfor %}
+    cmd = ['pylint', 'source.py'] + pylint_opts
+    result = subprocess.check_output(cmd, stderr=subprocess.STDOUT, env=env)

+If a particular pylint question then wishes to set limits on the number of statements and the number of arguments per function it could set the template parameters for the question to

+    {"pylintoptions":['--max-statement=20', '--max-args=3']}

 ## Grading with templates
 Using just the template mechanism described above it is possible to write almost arbitrarily complex questions.
 Grading of student submissions can, however, be problematic in some situations.
 For example, you may need to